The Closing Bell - All American Investor

 - fiscal/regulatory policy.

-The bad news is Trump also submitted his FY2019 budget which proposed more deficit spending with no pretense of being in balance in ten years.
-That would only make containing higher interest rates or inflation harder.
-There is a silver lining---virtually everyone has declared it dead on arrival.
-Nonetheless, it is out there and something to be negotiated against; meaning with the end result of the Donald’s budget being more deficit spending, it leaves plenty of room for congress to argue over its content but still end up a higher deficit.

-The Donald also suggested that he would approve an increase in the gasoline tax.
-Since this is a ‘user’ tax, I think it makes a lot of sense as a source of funding for infrastructure spending---as long as it doesn’t serve as a rationale for more deficit spending.
-That said, virtually the entire Washington establishment has poo pooed the proposal.

-You know my bottom line, too much debt stymies economic growth even if it partly comes from a tax cut.
+I said nothing above about a huge concern of mine---the direction of fiscal policy; which is to say, higher spending and tax cuts at a time of historically high budget deficits and national debt.
+Again, you know my bottom line on this score also.
+Too much debt stymies economic growth even if it partly comes from a tax cut.
 And a rapidly expanding deficit and a tumbling dollar are not just bad for the country, they may push the Fed to be more aggressive in its tightening policy.
-Not that I would object; but the Market would.

 - the potential negative impact of central bank money printing: The key point here is that [a] the Fed has inflated bank reserves far beyond any comparable level in history and [b] while this hasn’t been an economic problem to date, {i} it still has to withdraw all those reserves from the system without creating any disruptions---a task that I regularly point out it has proven inept at in the past and {ii} it has created or is creating asset bubbles in the stock market as well as in the auto, student and mortgage loan markets.

-The only news this week from the gurus in the Eccles Building was the speech by new Fed chief Powell at his swearing in ceremony in which he vowed to be alert to financial stability risks, i.e. the Fed will still have its eye on the Markets [even though there is no mandate to do so].
+In other central bank news, BOJ governor Kuroda hinted that the end of Japanese QE may be near; then when markets reacted negatively, quickly walked back his statement.
+At a BOJ meeting two days later, he reemphasized the QE forever mantra.

+Also, the ECB met and left rates unchanged.
+In its formal statement, it did, however, drop language stating that it could increase QE if necessary---which gave it a slightly more hawkish tone.

-The bottom line is that if growth/inflation picks up and/or the dollar continues to fall, the Fed has no good alternatives.
-It has left itself in the same place as every other Fed in the history of Fed; that is, it has waited too long to begin normalizing monetary policy and now, if there is an increase in inflation, it must either hold to its dovish ways and risk a big spike in inflation or begin to tighten policy more aggressively and risk cutting trashing the Markets.
+The bottom line is that the Fed has no good alternatives.
+It has left itself in the same place as every other Fed in the history of Fed; that is, it has waited too long to begin normalizing monetary policy and now, if there is an increase in inflation, it must either hold to its dovish ways and risk a big spike in inflation or begin to tighten policy more aggressively and risk trashing the Markets.

+- geopolitical risks: representatives from South and North Korea met this week.
+In the process, the North Koreans claimed that they would be willing to denuclearize, if the country’s safety could be insured.
+Plus Kim Jong Un issued an invitation to Trump to negotiate a resolution to nuclearization versus safety problem---which he accepted.
+It sounded oh so hopeful.
+Just remember that we have heard this tune from North Korea before and look where it got us.
+Furthermore, we have no idea how related this move is to the coming trade confrontation between China [North Korea’s primary sponsor and defender] and the US.

+- economic difficulties around the globe.
+For the first time in a long time, the global economic data did not make for particularly good reading.
+Given the strength of what has recently been reported, this is likely a hiccup.
+But it bears watching.

+[a] the February EU composite PMI was below expectations; the February German trade surplus was larger than consensus but factory orders and industrial production were down significantly; February UK retail sales were below forecast but industrial production and factory orders were above,

+[b] the February Chinese composite PMI came in lower than anticipated; February Chinese exports soared up 44.5% while imports rose 6.3%; February CPI was higher than anticipated while PPI was lower.

-The bottom line remains the same: Europe gaining strength, Japan may be improving as is China, if we assume the data that it is reporting is reasonably accurate.
+The bottom line remains the same: Europe gaining strength, Japan may be improving as is China, with the caveat that this week’s poor performance has been duly noted.

 Bottom line: the US economy growth rate appears to be faltering once again despite the positive impact on its secular growth rate brought on by increasing deregulation, the better performance of the EU economy and rising business and consumer sentiment.

+This week’s turmoil on trade could prove to be a negative.
+However, it appears that all the tough rhetoric was just part of Trump’s ‘art of the deal’ strategy.
+Not that the US won’t end up in a trade war; but I think the probabilities of one are less than I did last Monday.

-However, the big issue right now is how will the tax cut and increased deficit spending impact economic growth and inflation.
-And that is not factoring in a big infrastructure bill and/or the potential fallout from a more aggressive trade policy.
-As you know, I have an opinion (bigger deficit/debt=slower growth; higher deficit spending=inflation) but given the initial unexpected positive corporate actions following the tax cut, I am, at the moment, a bit wary of pushing the point too hard.
+That leaves the larger issue (for me) which we know with certainty; that is, how will the tax cut, increased deficit spending and a potentially big infrastructure bill impact economic growth and inflation.
+As you know, I have an opinion (bigger deficit/debt=slower growth; higher deficit spending=inflation).

 It is important to note that the real negative here is not the impact that tax cuts and increasing spending have on economic growth; it is how they might affect inflation and as a result Fed policy.
-The central banks have created a Hobson’s choice for themselves: remain accommodative and risk higher inflation or tighten and risk unwinding the mispricing of global assets.
+The central bank has created a Hobson’s choice for itself: remain accommodative and risk higher inflation or tighten and risk unwinding the mispricing of global assets.
 Whatever the outcome, it will only confirm what I have said repeatedly in these pages---the Fed has never in its history managed the transition from easy to normal monetary policy correctly and it won’t this time either.

 The Market-Disciplined Investing